-Items that are not counted in determining your total assets include a primary residence, household goods, one motor vehicle, the cash value of life insurance policies, burial funds, and some jointly owned assets.
+Items that are not counted in determining your total assets include a primary residence (equity value under $585,000 in 2019), household goods, one motor vehicle, the cash value of life insurance policies, burial funds, and some jointly owned assets.

 There are also income requirements that must be met to qualify for Medical Assistance.
 The limits vary depending on household size, number and ages of children, whether an individual is pregnant, blind, disabled, or over 65.
-In 2014, the income limit for blind, disabled, and elderly applicants in single-member households is $958 per month.
-For those in two-member households, the limit is $1,293 per month.
-The income limit for adults under 65 who live alone is $1,273 per month.
+In 2019, the income limit for blind, disabled, and elderly applicants in single-member households is $1,012 per month.
+For those in two-member households, the limit is $1,372 per month.
 As with the asset limits, certain categories of income are exempt from the total.